British Railway Modelling: History

-The magazine was launched with the April 1993 issue and the first editor was David Brown, an experienced journalist with a passion for model railways.
+The magazine was launched in 1993 issue and the first editor was David Brown, an experienced journalist with a passion for model railways.
 Initially the use of colour throughout the magazine was a key selling point when many other magazines were predominantly printed in black and white.
 The magazine covered areas traditionally covered by the established model railway press, such as layouts, weathering, kit building and scratch building.

 From the outset, the magazine featured minority scales and standards.
 The premier issue had an EM gauge layout on its cover and by its fourth issue featured a 2mm Finescale on the cover, Helsby, Tumill & Haddon, very much a minor scale.
 Other minority and finer scale standards were featured from the outset too.
-The magazine also had many well known, within the hobby, featuring from its early issues such as Jack Ray, first chairman of the Gauge O Guild and owner of the well known Crewchester garden railway, and David Jenkinson.
+The magazine also had many well known modellers within the hobby, featuring from its early issues such as Jack Ray, first chairman of the Gauge O Guild and owner of the well known Crewchester garden railway, and David Jenkinson.

 There was a definite lean towards high quality modelling and prototype information within BRM but it has also covered the collectable end of the hobby too.
 For instance BRM featured for many years The Chronicle of Lock's Siding, written by the Reverend Alan Cliff and was the longest running continuous monthly series by a freelance writer in the history of the world's model railway press.

 John Emerson followed David Brown as editor, Brown remaining as Managing Editor for a number of years.
 After Emerson stepped down after many years, Ben Jones took over but left as editor in early 2017 to join the model railway manufacturer, Heljan.
-He was succeeded by Andy McVittie but for the March 2017 edition, RMweb editor Andy York took over the editorial page, with Phil Parker taking the spot for the Spring 2017 issue.
-Staff writers include Parker, Smith and Tony Wright.
-In the present era, BRM lacks an actual editor but instead is run by an editorial team.

-Following the departure of Emerson, the magazine changed direction with more how-to articles featuring step by step guides much liked competitor Model Rail, whilst not aiming for the standards set out in the Brown era, do actively encourage people to make their own models.
-Despite this drop in standards, BRM does still occasionally feature finescale modelling, such as the Uckfield Model Railway Club's Leysdown in P4.

-The Brown era is often considered the 'golden age' of BRM.
+He was succeeded by Andy McVittie and then Debbie Wood as 'Brand Content Editor' across Warners' portfolio of magazines, websites, email newsletters and exhibitions.
+The BRM staff team includes Andy York and Phil Parker.

 The magazine is published every four weeks, with new volumes commencing with the April edition.